langjam/jam0001/miccah/README.md

 translates vine quotes into commands that run in a VM.

 ## Building and Running
+Currently only *nix platforms are supported.

 ```
 cd no-one-understands-my-vine-references-so-i-made-this-programming-language
 cargo build

 ./target/debug/no-one-understands-my-vine-references-so-i-made-this-programming-language $PATH_TO_SOURCE_FILE
 ```

+There is an example program in `no-one-understands-my-vine-references-so-i-made-this-programming-language/example.vine`.

 ## VM
 The Virtual Machine for this language is extremely simple: two 64-bit